-Woman Sentenced to Year in Jail, 5 Years Probation for Deadly DUI Crash at Boyle Heights Taco Stand
+Woman Sentenced to 1 Year in Jail for Deadly DUI Crash at Boyle Heights Taco Stand

 At the time, authorities said three of the injured people were taken to a nearby hospital for treatment, with two of them in critical condition and the other person suffering minor injuries.

-The owner of the taco stand told KTLA one of the people hospitalized was his brother in law, who was managing the stand.
-He also said woman broke her leg in the crash.
+The owner of the taco stand told KTLA one of the people hospitalized was his brother-in-law, who was managing the stand.
+He also said the woman broke her leg in the crash.

 The judge in the case actually suspended a six-year state prison sentence and ordered Rosas to attend a number of alcohol awareness programs.